hmarszalek/Sudoku/README.md

 ### Rules

--   The game is played on a 9x9 grid, divided into nine 3x3 sub-grids or "regions."
+-   The game is played on a 9x9 grid, divided into nine 3x3 boxes.
 -   Some numbers are already filled in, while others are blank.
 -   The objective is to fill in all the blank cells with numbers from 1 to 9, such that each row, column, and region contains each number exactly once.